-- 5.85 As the table above shows there has been a significant amount of new green infrastructure delivered and completed to compensate for losses.
+- 5.96 As the table above shows there has been a significant amount of new green infrastructure delivered and completed to compensate for losses.
+However, over the last two years no green infrastructure has been delivered, though the figure for green infrastructure lost is a small figure.
 This largely includes areas of new open space provided within development schemes.
 Although the figures for new provision are lower than the areas lost, it is frequently the case that new open spaces are provided to a much higher quality than the spaces that they replaced.
-The figures do not include new and extended SINC/SLINCs. - 5.86 These figures also do not include new open space that has been approved but not yet completed, for example the residential development at the former North Worcestershire Golf Course was approved at appeal with the inclusion of a minimum 12.45 ha of open space but this has not yet been delivered.
+The figures do not include new and extended SINC/SLINCs. - 5.97 These figures also do not include new open space that has been approved but not yet completed, for example the residential development at the former North Worcestershire Golf Course was approved at appeal with the inclusion of a minimum 12.45 ha of open space but this has not yet been delivered.
 Other compensation for loss of open space can include provision of 3G all-weather pitches to replace playing fields as well as qualitative improvements to open spaces such as new paths, seating and bins in parks.